Oros42/firefox_change_prefs/README.md

 # firefox_change_prefs
-Change parameters in firefox for better privacy.
+Change parameters in firefox for better privacy and add some personnal conf.

 When you open firefox, by default, it connects to :
 ```